WebFiori/docs/uploading-files.md

 $uploader->addExts(['doc','docx','pdf']);

 //sets the name of the location where files are kept in front-end
+//This usually is the value of the attribute 'name' in case of HTML input element.
 $uploader->setAssociatedFileName('files-input');

 //start upload process.
 Replace if already uploaded.